 - OCHA reports around 12 million people – nearly 30 per cent of the population – require life-saving humanitarian assistance.

 Canadian Foodgrains Bank is responding to this crisis through our participating members and their locally based partners.
-You can provide support by making a donation today.

 Join us in this prayer for Ukraine: